AlastairCraig/LastFm-Sample-Application/README.md

 - Show the (artist, album song)search results to the user
 - Show information about the (artist, album or song) and any artwork available
 - If the user selects a result then display additional basic information about the (artist, album or song).
 This view does not need to be exhaustive.

+### API Issues
+- The api returns the same image for every artist
+- The api can return null values for some artists